 3. Free write: write to explore what’s on your subconscious mind right now

-Your subconscious mind is in every cell of your body.
+Your subconscious mind lives in every cell of your body.
 It contains memories of everything that’s ever happened to you.
 It contains much more material than you’re aware of.
 Under hypnosis, people recall much more about incidences than they thought — they can also recall false memories.
 Your subconscious mind is much more powerful than your conscious mind.

 Your subconscious is packed with material you can use for your writing.

 Access the material by using free writing sessions frequently.
 Set a timer for ten, 20 or 30 minutes, and start writing.
 Although your free writing sessions won’t be directly usable, they prime the pump.

 You’ll be amazed – inspiration will flow.
 Carmel, one of my writing students, generated the complete plot for a novel in a single free writing session.

 I'm sure you've heard quotes like: "if you can imagine it, you can achieve it."
 And: "if you can dream it, you can become it."More info →

 In this book we'll aim to increase your creativity to unlock your imagination and build the writing career of your dreams.More info →